hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

     ----------------------------------------------------------------------
     Ran 9 tests in 0.031s

-Oh dear - although we've got our POST test a little bit further along, we seem to have broken another test.
+Oh dear - although we've got our POST test a little bit further along, we seem to have broken 2 other tests.
 You might argue, it was pretty obvious that was going to happen, because I've introduced code to upvote choices which is applied for both GET and POST requests - I should have checked whether the request was a POST or a GET, and used an ``if``.
 And, in fact, it was pretty obvious - I was being deliberately stupid, and made that mistake on purpose.
 The point was to demonstrate how TDD can save you from your own stupidity, by telling you immediately when you break anything...
 Save those brain cells for the *really* hard problems.

 So, Django tells us whether a request was a GET or a POST inside the ``method`` attribute.
 Let's add an ``if``:

 .. sourcecode:: python
     :filename: mysite/polls/views.py